 Benton C Bainbridge: Gilroy Video Portraits (Erin & James McGirk), 2022 [detail]

-gilroy video portraits
+video portraits

 Bainbridge began making video portraits in 2012, as the word "selfie" entered our vocabulary.
 Inspired by Warhol's film portraits as seen in Chelsea Girls, Benton used video projections to light his sitters, expanding the live lighting tricks that Andy Warhol employed.
 In lieu of gels and gobos manipulated by hand, Bainbridge used VJ tools to paint his subjects with light.
-In 2013, the VHS Portraits at Eyebeam were shot on unique VHS tapes t flat screens.
-Fivdozen portraits were completed during the residency.

 A commission from Deutsche Bank yielded Bainbridge's self-portraiture installation for Frieze Art Fair.
 Picturing You premiered in 2014 as a two-person interactive artwork in which two guests would portray each other using custom software and iPads.
 Picturing You was then reworked as a single channel artwork and exhibited at Everson Museum, Bandung International Digital Arts Festival, NACC in Bangkok and many other showings.